62nd Airlift Squadron: Tactical Air Command

 Reactivated as part of Tactical Air Command (TAC) in 1949 with Fairchild C-82 Packets and various gliders as an assault squadron.

 Korean War

 Deployed to Japan for combat operations in 1950 for the Korean War.
 Furnished airlift between Japan and Korea and airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni. was part of airborne assaults on Sukchon and Munsan-ni.

 Return to United States

 Returned to the United States in 1954, was equipped by TAC as one of the first Lockheed C-130 Hercules squadrons when the aircraft came into operational service.
 The squadron flew airlift from the Philippines into Vietnam, March–May 1965.

-Flying training
+Flying Training

-It has conducted C-130 Training since 1971.
+As the world's largest C-130 Formal Training Unit, the 62nd has conducted initial and advanced Department of Defense and Allied forces Lockheed C-130E/H/J flightcrew training continuously since 1971.

-2020 Coronoavirus epidemic
+COVID-19 Pandemic Operations

-To protect Air Force personnel from infection, in 2020 the squadron took on a new task: flying Air Education and Training Command students to training locations.
-Normally such students take commercial flights.
+In a command initiative to protect Air Force personnel from infection, in 2020 the squadron took on a new task: airlifting Air Education and Training Command students to training locations throughout the U.S. Normally such students take commercial flights.